ABI-Software/MAPcore-Documentation/source/RatSCG.rst

    :width: 95%
    :align: center

-Neuronal routes conveyed by the SLN as shown below.
+For example, neuronal routes conveyed by the SLN as shown below.

 .. figure:: _images/uc9_4.png
    :figwidth: 95%